 Opening lecture: Ivan Krastev is Chairman of the Centre for Liberal Strategies in Sofia and Permanent Fellow at the Institute for Human Sciences, Vienna.
 He is a founding board member of the European Council on Foreign Relations, a member of the Board of Trustees of The International Crisis Group and is a contributing opinion writer for the New York Times.
 His latest books in English are “After Europe” (UPenn Press, May 2017) “Democracy Disrupted.
 The Politics of Global Protest” (UPenn Press, May 2014), and “In Mistrust We Trust: Can Democracy Survive When We Don't Trust Our Leaders?”
 (TED Books, 2013).
 He is currently working on a book with NYU professor Stephen Holmes on Russian politics.

 Introduction and moderation: Alina Mungiu-Pippidi is Professor of Democracy Studies at the Hertie School of Governance in Berlin.
 Her research centres on anti-corruption policy and good governance.
 Mungiu-Pippidi chairs the European Research Centre for Anti-Corruption and State-Building (ERCAS) where she manages the FP7 research project ANTICORRP, and the Horizon 2020 project DIGIWHIST.

 Prior to the opening lecture, we would like to invite you to our EMPA master's thesis poster exhibition and award ceremony.
-All graduating students of the Executive Master of Public Administartion (EMPA) will present their thesis projects in a poster exhibition from 4:30 to 6:30 pm.
-The best posters will be awarded.
+All graduating students of the Executive Master of Public Administartion (EMPA) will present their thesis projects in a poster exhibition.
+A poster award committee consisting of Andrea Römmele (Hertie School), Anne von Fallois (Kienbaum Consultants International), and others, will select the best poster.
 Please sign up for the event here.